 What about the cost of lessons at The Swim Factory?

 The Swim Factory lessons are comparable to other high quality children’s activities in Melbourne.
 We believe swimming is the most valuable and important lesson purchase you will ever make.
 Swimming is one of only a few activitites a child undertakes which have the ability teach skills which will make recreation enjoyable and have the potential to save a life.
 Please see our registration section for a complete listing of our fees.

 If my child misses a class what can I do?

-We require a minimum of one hour’s notice of any absence so that the space your child’s absence creates can be offered to another child who needs a make up class.
+We require a minimum of two hour’s notice of any absence so that the space your child’s absence creates can be offered to another child who needs a make up class.

 Make up classes are valid for 3 months provided you remain enrolled in the program.

 Make up classes can only be booked on the day you wish to attend your make up class.

 Parents are responsible for booking your absences and make ups via your Parent Portal.
 This is not done by our reception or admin staff.